-When you’re building any kind of house or building, you have to watch the numbers closely.
-If you don’t, you could get a big bad surprise, like the people in Wichita Falls, Texas.
+If you don’t do the math when you’re building something, you could get a big bad surprise.
 Back in 1919, a guy named J.D.
-McMahon told people he was building a “skyscraper” — a really tall building — with a height of 480.
-Lots of excited people paid money to own a piece of it.
-But he worded the papers very carefully: he never said 480 feet.
-So he built a skyscraper only 480 inches tall, which comes to only 40 feet!
+McMahon told people he was building a “skyscraper” with a height of 480… but he never said 480 feet.
+So he built a skyscraper 480 inches tall, which comes to only 40 feet!
 That cost him a lot less money to build, and he kept all the leftover money.
-The buyers were super angry, because they thought they were buying a 48-story building, not a dinky 4-story one!
 The Newby-McMahon Building still stands today as the world’s shortest, silliest skyscraper.

 Wee ones: Most skyscrapers look like a rectangle from the side.
 How many sides does a rectangle have?